dblanding/FRC24/project_plan.md

 ## Estimate Costs & Budget

-* Can we afford it?
+* Can we afford to do our plan?

 ## Develop a Schedule